 arrangements.
 It is through them that the church or Rector is normally booked.

-- You may always ring the Rector first if you want to discuss timing.
-Some times of the week will never be available because of pre-advertised services etc. Even in your bereavement you will want
+- You may always contact Rev'd Carrie first if you want to discuss timing.
+Some times of the week will never be available because of pre-advertised services etc. Even in your bereavement you will

 - Local or church costs will hopefully not be a consideration.
 These are, at most, only a small fraction of the whole.
 See below for the fees table.
 The various elements of the fees are set either